shaneabbley/Capstone_Project/README.md

-# Capstone_Project
+# Cancer Predictions

-- *Project Topic*

-The relation between good and bad lifestyle choices as it relates to the incidence and outcome of cancer

-- *Reasons why we selected this topic*

-There are a lot of different types of cancers and there's a lot of data being generated for this.
-It will be interesting to see if there are any factors that are associated with higher cancer incidence
+We are seeking an understanding between lifestyle choices as it relates to the incidence and outcome of cancer.
+There are many different types of cancer and there's aan abundance of data being generated for this.
+It will be interesting to see if there are any factors that are associated with higher a cancer incidence.

 ## Project Outline
 1. Find and clean data